 Table of Contents

-Mind mapping for project management means laying a project out as a visual map (a central goal, with branches for workstreams, deliverables, dependencies, and risks) before you turn it into a schedule of tasks and dates.
-It is the planning step before the plan.
-A mind map shows the shape of a project; a Gantt chart shows the schedule; a task list runs the daily execution.
-The strongest approach is to mind map first to scope the work and align the team, then hand the agreed structure off to a project management tool to track and execute.
+Mind mapping for project management means laying a project out as a visual map (a central goal with branches for workstreams, deliverables, dependencies, and risks) before turning it into a schedule.
+Map first to scope the work and align the team, then hand the agreed structure to a project management tool to execute.

 Mind mapping for project management means laying a project out as a visual map (a central goal in the middle, with branches for workstreams, deliverables, dependencies, and risks) before you turn it into a schedule of tasks and dates.
 It is the planning step that happens before the plan.